Aurrele History, Family Crest & Coats of Arms

 Early History of the Aurrele family

-Another 323 words (23 lines of text) covering the years 1448 and 1871 are included under the topic Early Aurrele History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aurrele research.
+Another 162 words (12 lines of text) covering the years 1448 and 1871 are included under the topic Early Aurrele History in all our PDF Extended History products and printed products wherever possible.

 Aurrele Spelling Variations